 Taxes are high, and cost you a huge chunk of your money.
 Seek to minimize them.

 One idea I take away from this book is that if you don’t manage to eat enough vegetables, you can do a vegetables’ smoothie.

-Tries to Cover All, Spreads Itself Thin
+Cover Lots of Topics, Spreads Itself Thin

 The author ranges from mindsets to how to train to posture to money management and investment.

 It’s not a bad idea per se, there is a space and a time for breadth, but the downside is that it necessarily ends up being shallow on many of those topics.

 (…) but keep in mind that if you eat fat and carbs together and there is no proteins in there that’s gonna be a big problem for you (how?).
 Another tip is that if you’re going to eat that kind stuff, or if you have a big dinner hour or a family dinner or something like that try to eat some fiber”

 The recommendation is actually good, but Cernovich should have probably fixed the language to make it more precise and accurate, lest people will think of him as less knowledgeable.